Hummmm/Calibration/Kalibr/Test/IMU andCamera/README.md

 NOTE1: Because there are shocks in the dataset (sensor pick-up/lay-down), only the data between 5 to 45 s is used.
 NOTE2: If **dynamic.rar** is extracted in other folder, add datasets'path before each extracted data.

+NOTE3: If you want more detail information of projected error, add following python sparse option:

+>--verbose

+NOTE4: If you only want to choose part of video, for example, 5 seconds to 45 seconds, type below option

+>--bag-from-to 5 45